 It was undoubtedly a feast, but that worked for a family of six.

 As we grew up and moved away from home, this didn’t really change, as we’d all still come together for the holidays.
 We only adjusted who cooked each dish.

 It wasn’t until Aaron and I moved out of state that we had to finally decide between Thanksgiving or Christmas with my family (because we couldn’t afford to fly home for both).
 The latter won out, and we were forced to adapt Thanksgiving to be our own.

 Primarily, we simply couldn’t cook that much food for just two people.
-We kept the musts (stuffing, pumpkin pie, green salad, bird, gravy), and we rotated between the other ancillary side dishes.
+I kept the musts (stuffing, pumpkin pie, green salad, bird, gravy), and we rotated between the other ancillary side dishes.
 We still had leftovers for weeks.

-We also had to get super creative with our small apartment kitchen; we couldn’t cook everything in the oven at the same time.
+I also had to get super creative with our small apartment kitchen; we couldn’t cook everything in the oven at the same time.
 So the stuffing moved to the crockpot, the cranberry sauce simmered on the stovetop, and the pie went into the toaster oven (yes, it fit!).